 - "Ten years ago, the Scion xB was revolutionary for its time.
 But today, the current model hasn't changed all that much from the original, while newer and fresher faces have shown up to challenge Scion's boxy 4-door compact.
 Without the option of all-wheel drive (AWD) or a more powerful engine, the 2014 Scion xB can't compete with the wave of compact crossover SUVs now flooding the market, and it even has a tough time when placed up against rivals such as the Kia Soul or Nissan Cube." -- Kelley Blue Book

 - "Scion's iconic ‘box’ is practical and refined, but goes a little heavy on gas for its size and power.
 It's not as quirky as the original model, but the shape makes it a practical, ‘hip’ alternative to more-traditional small cars and crossovers." -- Consumer Guide (2013)

 Other Cars to Consider

-The 2013 Scion xB is a five-door hatchback that seats five and has front-wheel drive.
-It is powered by a 2.4-liter four-cylinder engine mated to either a five-speed manual or four-speed automatic transmission.
-Two trims are offered: base and 10 Series.
-The 10 Series is new for 2013.
-The xB was last redesigned in 2008.
-Since it hasn’t changed much since then, this overview uses applicable research and reviews from 2008, 2009, 2010, 2011 and 2012, as well as 2013.
+The 2014 Scion xB is a five-door hatchback that seats five.
+It has front-wheel drive and comes in one trim.
+The xB is powered by a 2.4-liter four-cylinder engine mated to either a five-speed manual or four-speed automatic transmission.
+The xB hasn’t changed much since it was redesigned for the 2008 model year, so this overview uses applicable research and reviews from the 2008 to 2014 model years.